JhonatanSK/Skills/README.md

 # Skills

-Skills is a mobile application to show your skills to everyone
+Skills is a mobile application to show your skills to everyone made with React Native

 ## Screenshot